pauleveritt/pauleveritt.github.io/src/articles/pylyglot/modules/index.rst

 - We left ``.js`` off the end of the filename...Node support either

-As we saw in :doc:`../hello_node/index`, we can run ``app.js`` from the command line or from PyCharm.
+As we saw in :doc:`../hello_node/index`, we can run ``app.js`` from the command line or from PyCharm:

-- TODO GIF of running in PyCharm
+.. youtube:: qscLx2mLtzo

 PyCharm and Modules
 ===================